 Purpose and Need

 Tucson Electric Power (TEP) is working to deliver at least 30 percent of its power from renewable resources by 2030, doubling the Arizona Corporation Commission’s (ACC) 2025 mandate.
 TEP has enough renewable generating capacity to meet the annual electric needs of about 115,000 homes.
 Nearly 13 percent of the power delivered to customers comes from renewable resources.

 RICE units are designed to compensate for power fluctuations and other challenges associated with TEP’s expanded use of renewable energy.
 TEP plans to install resilient, fuel efficient RICEs that use natural gas to power up quickly and supplement wind generators and solar panels when conditions for those resources are not favorable.
 RICE units also can help to meet peak energy demand.
 New generating resources also will result in significantly lower nitrogen oxide emissions and lower water use.

-The Arizona Power Plant and Transmission Line Siting Committee, a committee established by the ACC, reviewed TEP's application during a public hearing held in January 2018 and recommended approval of a Certificate of Environmental Compatibility for the project.
-The ACC will review the application and make a final decision during a public meeting.
+The Arizona Power Plant and Transmission Line Siting Committee, a committee established by the ACC, reviewed TEP's application during a public hearing held in January 2018 and recommended approval of a Certificate of Environmental Compatibility (CEC) for the project.
+In March, the ACC voted to approve TEP's application for a CEC.

 - Order approving RICE Certificate of Environmental Compatiblity

 - Order approving Transmission Line Certificate of Environmental Compatiblity

 - Meeting transcript